apollo

 How to manage the interaction:

-Although taking Ketoconazole and Coversyl 8 Tablet together can result in an interaction, it can be taken if a doctor has prescribed it.
-However, if you experience fever, chills, joint pain or swelling, unusual bleeding or bruising, skin rash, itching, fatigue, lack of appetite, nausea, vomiting, abdominal pain, dark urine, light stools, yellowing of the skin or eyes, consult a doctor immediately.
-Do not discontinue any medications without consulting a doctor.
+Co-administration of Coversyl 8 Tablet with Mipomersen can possibly result in an interaction, but it can be taken if your doctor has advised it.
+However, if you experience fever, chills, joint pain or swelling, unusual bleeding or bruising, skin rash, itching, loss of appetite, fatigue, nausea, vomiting, abdominal pain, dark urine, pale stools, and/or yellowing of the skin or eyes contact your doctor immediately.
+Do not discontinue any medications without first consulting your doctor.

 Drug-Food Interactions